blogscot/JuliaDataScience/contents/julia_basics.md

 ```

 The three dots above (`...`) represents truncated output.
-First, the `Manifest.toml` presents us a comment saying that it is machine-generated and discouragin editing it directly.
+First, the `Manifest.toml` presents us a comment saying that it is machine-generated and discouraging editing it directly.
 Then, there are entries for the Julia version (`julia_version`), `Manifest.toml` format version (`manifest_format`),
 and project environment hash (`project_hash`).
 Finally, it proceeds with a TOML array of tables which are the double brackets entries (`[[...]]`).